Bolivian Opposition Leaders Arrested On Terrorism Charges

 Date

-(MENAFN- IANS) La Paz, Nov 15 (IANS) Bolivian authorities have arrested two Opposition leaders with ties to former President Evo Morales on charges of terrorism and other crimes.
+LA PAZ, Nov 19 (NNN-XINHUA) – Bolivian authorities have arrested two opposition leaders with ties to former president Evo Morales, on charges of terrorism and other crimes, local media reported.

-Peasant leaders Ramiro Cucho and Humberto Claros were arrested on Wednesday for allegedly inciting an uprising and were transferred to La Paz, Xinhua news agency reported.
+Peasant leaders Ramiro Cucho and Humberto Claros were arrested for allegedly inciting an uprising and were transferred to La Paz.

 Police also raided the residence of the former Minister of the Presidency, Juan Ramon Quintana, as part of an investigation into alleged acts of terrorism, but failed to arrest him.

-The recent Opposition-led protests that blocked roadways for 24 days caused multimillion-dollar losses to the country, said the police.
+The recent opposition-led protests that blocked roadways for 24 days caused multimillion-dollar losses to the country, said the police.– NNN-XINHUA

 Legal Disclaimer: